RiquelmoFerreira/Excel_PostgreSQL_Customer_Profile/README.md

 ## How to run:
 - Create 2 Schemas in PgAdmin 4: sales and temp_tables
 - New Query
-- Download the FullQuery.txt archive of the repositorie, press Ctrl + A, Copy and Paste in the Query Editor and Run
+- Download the FullQuery.txt archive on the repositorie, press Ctrl + A, Copy and Paste in the Query Editor and Run
+- Download the CustomerProfile.sql archive on the repositorie and Run it
+- Download the Customer_Profile.xlsx archive on the repositorie
-- Now you can run the Project
+- Enjoy the Project

 # Author